 Q: What else can I do to help keep my account safe?

-A: Your Directions Card can be linked to a mobile payment tool such as Apple Pay and Samsung Pay apps.
-These apps utilize a token payment system which does not share account number information with the merchant.
+A: Link your Directions card to a mobile payment tool such as Apple Pay and Samsung Pay apps.
+These apps utilize a token payment system that does not share account number information with the merchant.